Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

         * In these additions,
             * Replace `<JAVA_HOME>` with the value of your `JAVA_HOME` environment variable, and
             * Replace  `<Java runtime version>` with the version of the Java runtime you use (_e.g._, 1.8).
-            * For example, on this developers machine, these lines are as follows:
+            * For example, on this developer's machine, these lines are as follows:

             ```
             -DJAVA_INCLUDE_PATH=/Library/Java/JavaVirtualMachines/jdk1.8.0_192.jdk/Contents/Home/include